HumaticsLAB/HumaticsLAB.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-HumaticsLAB is a research group at the University of Verona, whose main focus is the advancement and application of intelligent algorithms for the fashion industry.
+HumaticsLAB is a research laboratory in the [Computer Science department at the University of Verona](https://www.di.univr.it/?lang=en), headed by Professor Marco Cristani.
+Our main research interest lies in the study and development of machine learning and deep learning methods for computer vision and forecasting.
 In this website you can discover the main projects and publications of our lab, along with the respective data and code.